evergreen-ci/evergreen/docs/Project-Configuration/Commit-Queue.md

 Evergreen's commit queue merges changes after the code has passed a set of tests.

+Evergreen supports GitHub's [merge queue](Merge-Queue.md), and intends to deprecate the commit queue feature in favor of GitHub's merge queue.

 ## Rationale
 Gating every merge on a green build means every commit on the tracked branch had a green build.
 This way:
 * No one bases their work on broken code.